 After announcing the plan last month, the company officially rolled out a replacement system on Wednesday.
 Now, you’ll be able to give a simple thumbs-up or thumbs-down opinion in the same way as you do on Spotify Radio and other similar services.
 Netflix says the new method proved popular in testing, and will help its recommendation engine to surface more accurate movie suggestions for users.

-Star ratings are “very yesterday”
+Star ratings are ‘very yesterday’

 Netflix decided to change its rating system after testing the thumbs method with hundreds of thousands of subscribers last year.
 Comparing the two methods, the company discovered that users were overwhelmingly more likely to rate a movie when given a binary choice than when faced with the traditional star-rating system.
 The more a Netflix user rates movies they’ve watched, the better the chance that the streamer’s algorithms will offer up content they’ll enjoy.
 This, in theory, should make for happier users who, to Netflix’s delight, will be more likely to fork out money for continued service.

 Of course, another way of discovering awesome content on Netflix is by checking out DT’s carefully curated movie lists, which are updated every month.